procuros/coding-challenge/README.md

   - **Variant Inventory Qty**: The quantity of the variant -> should be mapped to `quantity` field in the `variants` table.
   - **Variant Price**: The price of the variant -> should be mapped to `price` field in the `variants` table.
   - **Variant Barcode**: The barcode of the variant -> should be mapped to `barcode` field in the `variants` table.
+- _Just for clarification: the result of the given file should be `3 products` and `6 variants`._

 ## Requirements
-- Build an artisan command that takes a csv file path as an argument and syncs the products and variants in the database.
+- The entry point will be `app/Console/Commands/ImportProductsCommand.php` command that takes a csv file path as an argument and syncs the products and variants in the database.
-- The source data need to be validated against
+- The source data need to be validated against certain rules before saving it in the database.
+  - The validation rules (need to be applied on CSV Data) are:
+    - The `Handle` field is mandatory.
+    - The `Vendor` field is mandatory.
+    - The `Variant SKU` field should be unique and mandatory.
+    - The `Variant Inventory Qty` field should be a positive integer >= 0.
+    - The `Variant Price` field should be a positive float and can't be 0.
+    - The `Variant Barcode` field should be optional and a 9 digits string (when provided).
+  - For invalid rows, we should skip them and report them back as corrupted rows.
+- The data need to be mapped correctly to the database tables.
+- The data should be saved into the database tables.

+## Nice To Have
+- The ability to handle large files (millions of rows) and consume them efficiently.
+- ???

 ## Running the application
 The application can be installed by running the following commands: